Your completely science-backed guide to why everyone is wrong and red meat is super, super good for you.

 Anyway, like I was saying.

-However, a lot of the newer dietary research has shown that the other white meat, the other other white meat, and the other other other white meat pale in comparison (oh you better believe that pun was intended) to its bloody red counterpart.
+Yes, turkey and chicken have much less fat and, consequently, fewer calories than red meat, but a lot of the newer dietary research has shown that white meat pales in comparison (oh you better believe that pun was intended).

-Of particular interest to weight lifters, studies have shown Prostaglandin concentrations to increase subsequent to resistance training; researchers believe that the eccentric component is the most important stimulus, as the stretch appears to free arachidonic acid from muscle cells for synthesis of prostaglandins.
+Of particular interest to weight lifters, studies have shown prostaglandin concentrations to increase following resistance training; researchers believe that the eccentric component is the most important stimulus to the muscles, as the stretch appears to free arachidonic acid from muscle cells for synthesis of prostaglandins.

-In short, higher levels of prostaglandins will allow you to maintain and possibly build more muscle while dieting.
+In short, higher levels of prostaglandins will allow you to maintain and possibly build more muscle while dieting – which is why a steak can be one of the most potent anabolic weapons in your arsenal.

 I finished with a flourish (spilling water on myself, that is) and smiled in what I hope was a helpful, un-smug manner.
 I hope.

-She thought about it for a second, nodded and said, “but what about saturated fat, and heart attacks?”
+She thought about it for a second, nodded and said the following.

 Bollocks.
 I knew this was coming.